guiyep/react-select-virtualized/README.md

 [![NPM](https://img.shields.io/npm/v/react-select-virtualized.svg)](https://www.npmjs.com/package/react-select-virtualized) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-This project came up after hours of trying to find an autocomplete component that supports large sets of data to be displayed and search. react-select is the most used library out there and very customizable but poorly performant.
-I used the airbnb library react-virtualized for the virtual data loading of element and plugged it to the react-select menu list.
-I know that react-virtualized-select does the same, but the library is not maintained anymore and it is using the old 1.x version of react select.
-Also it has not full support of the grouping functionality and mny other new select props.
-So I decided to create a new component and share it to the community.
+This project came up after hours of trying to find an autocomplete component that supports large sets of data to be displayed and searched for while maintain performance.
+The only libraries out there that allow this functionality are either not maintained anymore, use outdated libraries or are poorly performant.
+I created a component that uses the Airbnb library called `react-virtualized` for the virtual data loading of elements and plugged it to the `react-select’ (the most used autocomplete library for react) menu list.

 ## Install